 This is a great place to get details about our camps.

-We try to free up your adults so they can have time to meet with kids, so they are required to do very little.
-We ask that they make sure students are in the cabins when they are supposed to be out…and in when they are supposed to be in, make sure meds are available when needed (We will provide a lock box).
-They will not be asked to lead small groups, participate in rec or ANYTHING else.
-If they (or you) need to rest, we try to give you every opportunity to do so.
-This will allow them the time to just sit and build relationships with your students…without having to worry about the next assignment.
+Well, sort of....our goal is to allow you and your adult leaders the freedom to make your own schedule.
+It would certainly be easier and would save us a bunch of money if we had your adults lead our groups, but the truth is, we want to free up your adults so they can have time to meet with kids when they are ready to meet and not just during "free time."
+So all we ask is that adult leaders make sure students are in the cabins when they are supposed to be in and out when they are supposed to be out…and make sure student's meds are available when needed (We will provide a lock box to store the meds).
+You will not be asked to lead small groups, participate in rec, or ANYTHING else- as a matter of fact, if you need to rest, rest.
+Other than that, we do have a leadership track lead by a major youth ministry guru that you may attend (totally free), and then just build relationships with your students…without having to worry about your next assignment.

-No. All Chaperons must be at least one year out of High School and 19 or older.
+No. All chaperones must be at least one year out of high school and 19 or older.

 Though we do not try to solve denominational issues at camp…way too deep and usually not real interesting…we are affiliated with the Southern Baptist Convention.

 Our discussion groups are generally grade specific.
-We place students in groups of about 15-20 other kids of their age along with 2 Fuego Staff members for general small group bible study and discussion.
+We place students in groups of about 15-20 other kids of their age along with at least 1 Fuego Staff member for general small group Bible study and discussion.
 When assigning groups, our goal is to make sure there are at least two students from your church assigned together…that way, they have a friendly face going into the group.
-This also serves as a great opportunity for your students to meet other people from other churches and states.
-For instance, if you brought 2 seniors, 3 juniors, 3 sophomores, 3 freshman, 2 8th graders, 1 7th grader and 3 6th graders...though it may not be exact....generally, your seniors would be together in a Senior Group, with 10-12 other Seniors...your three juniors would be together...and so on...your seventh grader would be with your 8th graders…thereby keeping her with someone she knows.
-A group may have some 6th & 7th or 7th & 8th, but we do not assign middle school with high school and DG’s never have more than two grades represented.
+This also serves as a great opportunity for your students to meet people from other churches and states.
+For instance, if you brought two seniors, three juniors, three sophomores, three freshman, two 8th graders, one 7th grader and three 6th graders...though it may not be exact....generally, your seniors would be together in a senior group, with 10-12 other seniors...your three juniors would be together...and so on...your 7th grader would be with your 8th graders…thereby keeping the 7th grader with someone they know.
+A group may have some 6th & 7th or 7th & 8th, but we do not assign middle school with high school and DGs never have more than two grades represented.

 If you require your students to be only in a cabin with your students, this is possible, but you will need to fill/purchase all available space for that cabin.
 Please contact us at the time of original registration to guarantee arrangements.

-Absolutely....and there is absolutely no chance they will look anything like the picture to the right...but they really are good.
+Absolutely....and there is absolutely no chance they will look anything like the picture to the left...but they really are good.

-I cannot say for sure, as we base everything on when deposits are received.
-So the first deposits received, hold the first spots.
-As a reference, for the past several years, all camps have been full by August of the prior year (so they fill about 9 months in adavance).
+We cannot say for sure, as we base everything on when deposits are received.
+So, the first deposits received hold the first spots.
+As a reference, for the past several years, all camps have been full by August of the prior year (so they fill about 9 months in advance).

 The Holy Spirit